n-cherkaoui/Maze-Solver/README.md

 The above example is a maze with 5 rows and 15 columns. '*' represents empty spaces. ‘@’ represents the walls.
 ‘X’ represents the exit.
 A few test mazes are supplied with the program.

-Once you have your input file ready, you can run the following commands to being the program and solve the maze:
+Once you have your input file ready, you can run the following commands to begin the program and solve the maze:

 ```
 javac MazeSolverDriver.java